rust-lang/rust/doc/rustdoc.md

 ~~~

 Rustdoc also supplies some extra sugar for helping with some tedious
 documentation examples.
-If a line os prefixed with a `#` character, then the
+If a line is prefixed with a `#` character, then the
 line will not show up in the HTML documentation, but it will be used when
 testing the code block.